Bienvenue (Lucian Moriyama, Anastasia Hadjipapa-McCammon and Francesca Hawker):

 Anastasia Holes of Deep Importance 1 Bienvenue MAX 1 Francesca Bar Sculptures Cabaret Voltaire ciida

-Lucian Moriyama, Anastasia Hadjipapa-McCammon and Francesca Hawker:
+Bienvenue (Lucian Moriyama, Anastasia Hadjipapa-McCammon and Francesca Hawker):

 Collective-in-residency